andim/scipydirect/README.rst

 `scipydirect` is a python wrapper around DIRECT.
 It enables using DIRECT from the comfort of the Python scripting language.

-The `scipydirect` package uses the fortan implementation of DIRECT written by Joerg.M.Gablonsky, DIRECT Version 2.0.4.
+The `scipydirect` package uses the Fortran implementation of DIRECT written by Joerg M. Gablonsky, DIRECT Version 2.0.4.
 More information on the DIRECT algorithm can be found in Gablonsky's
 `thesis <http://repository.lib.ncsu.edu/ir/bitstream/1840.16/3920/1/etd.pdf>`_.

 `scipydirect` is a fork of `pydirect <https://bitbucket.org/amitibo/pydirect>`_.
 It provides an alternative interface to the DIRECT algorithm compatible with that used in `scipy.optimize`.

 Installing
 ==========